-Tesla Model 3 Does A 1/4-Mile Drag Races The McLaren 720S, The Model S P100D Killer
+Tesla Model 3 Does A Quarter-Mile Drag Race Against The McLaren 720S, The Model S P100D Killer

 On paper, the two cars could not be any different.
 The Model 3 is equipped with a single electric motor that produces 280 hp to its rear wheels, which gives the mass market compact electric sedan 552 lb-ft of instant torque off the line.
 Weighing 3,500 pounds, the Model 3 is Tesla’s smallest and most conservative vehicle to date, being lighter and less powerful than its larger and more premium siblings, the Model S and X.

 The McLaren 720S, on the other hand, is the very definition of a current-generation ICE supercar.
 The British-made monster is equipped with a 4.0-liter Twin Turbo V8 that produces 710 hp to its wheels.
-Equipped with a 7-speed dual-clutch system, the RWD, 3,190-lb supercar has claimed many victims in the past, including the most formidable of Tesla’s offerings in the market today — the Tesla Model S P100D.
+Equipped with a seven-speed dual-clutch system, the RWD, 3,190-pound supercar has claimed many victims in the past, including the most formidable of Tesla’s offerings in the market today — the Tesla Model S P100D.

 While the race went as expected, the Model 3 actually launched very well from a standstill, even getting a jump on the McLaren 720S off the line.
 As noted by DragTimes, the Model 3’s 0-60 performance was an impressive 4.6 seconds, though its 0-100 mph time was an adequate 12.3 seconds.